THE WHITE BOARD

 TT Associations

 In Europe, the UK association PraxisAuril does not have a similar statement, nor does the European association ASTP.
 The boards of these organisations have few people of colour.
-It looks like a very white world; imagine walking into the room as a person of colour.
+It looks like a very white world; imagine walking into the room at these events as a person of colour.

 TT Metrics